mmtk/mmtk-core/docs/tutorial/Tutorial.md

     * Garbage is still collected at the same time for all spaces.

 When you are finished, try running the benchmarks and seeing how the performance of this collector compares to MyGC.
+Great work!

 If you get particularly stuck, instructions for how to complete this exercise are available [here](#triplespace-backup-instructions).